-Here is a checklist page that you can use to keep track of your progress as you go through the writeup and implement the corresponding sections in your starter notebook.
+Here is a checklist page that you can use to keep track of your progress as you go through the write-up and implement the corresponding sections in your starter notebook.
 As you complete your unit tests for each component to verify your progress, you can check the corresponding boxes aligned with each section and go through this writeup and starter notebook simultaneously step by step.

+- 1. Read Introduction

+- 2. Read the writeup, and finish the Canvas quiz

-- 1. Read Introduction - 2.
-Dataset and Dataloader
+- 3. Dataset and Dataloader